Mobile Food Facilities (MFF)

 When submitting your Plan Check Application, include the Commissary Verification Form that is to be filled out by the Commissary owner.

 MFF's that prepare or handle non-packaged potentially hazardous food must have either the owner or an employee who has passed an approved Food Manager's Food Safety Certification exam.
 The exam is proctored and therefore cannot be taken online.

 Nevada County offers a course and proctored exam.
 The cost for the class and exam is $130, exam only is $28.
 Please see our Events page or contact us for more information regarding our Food Managers Class.

-Business permits are separate from food permits and must be obtained though the local city or county Business License Office.
+Business permits are separate from food permits and must be obtained through the local city or county Business License Office.